kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---

-## Where Spring-Specific Hiring Really Does Have an Advantage
+## Where Spring-Specific Hiring Really Does Have an Advantage { #spring-specific-hiring }

 A fair comparison should acknowledge cases where framework-specific experience is materially valuable.
 If an organization uses a large Spring-specific stack—Spring Security, Spring Cloud, Spring
 Batch, Spring Integration, a deep Spring Data layer, custom Boot starters, auto-configurations, Spring-specific testing infrastructure, and years of internal Spring platform code—then Spring expertise